Ashtontameirao/CodePointCoverage/README.md

 # Requirements

 - Running the iOS app requires iOS 8 or later
 - Building the iOS app requires a Mac with Xcode 8 or later
 - Python 2.7 or later (a "wide" build is required to make full use of the regex output)

 # How To

 ## iOS Preparation

+Pre-compiled data for iOS is available on Bintray and will be downloaded automatically as needed.
+To gather the data yourself, follow these instructions

 1. Install and launch the GlyphTester app to a supported physical device or simulator
 2. Tap the Go button